 "Rolling 12-month basis" means, with regard to for the purposes of Subpart B of this Part, a determination made on a monthly basis from the relevant data for a particular calendar month and the preceding 11 calendar months (total of 12 months of data), with two exceptions.
 For determinations involving one EGU, calendar months in which the EGU does not operate (zero EGU operating hours) must shall not be included in the determination, and must shall be replaced by a preceding month or months in which the EGU does operate, so that the determination is still based on 12 months of data.
-For determinations involving two or more EGUs, calendar months in which none of the EGUs covered by the determination operates (zero EGU operating hours) must shall not be included in the determination, and must shall be replaced by preceding months in which at least one of the EGUs covered by the determination does operate, so that the determination is still based on 12 months of data.
+For determinations involving two or more EGUs, calendar months in which none of the EGUs covered by the determination operates (zero EGU operating hours) must shall not be included in the determination, and must shall be replaced by preceding months in which none of the EGUs covered by the determination, and must shall be replaced by preceding months in which at least one of the EGUs covered by the determination does operate, so that the determination is still based on 12 months of data.